NicholasSynovic/nicholassynovic.github.io/content/summaries/rich-feature-hierarchies-for-accurate-object-detection-and-semantic-segmentation.md

 > My own proposed future directions for the work

-I know that this work is the predescessor to many works that expand and improve upon the R-CNN algorithm presented here.
+I know that this work is the predecessor to many works that expand and improve upon the R-CNN algorithm presented here.
 Therefore, I'd like to read those papers.